 The lead time on a Caroline Andrew London bespoke suit is between 8-10 weeks, including around 75 hours of craftsmanship to complete.
 Each and every garment is finished by hand, boasting individual details such as Beeswax strengthened buttonholes which adhere to a long standing industry tradition.
 The final wheel in the cog is performed by a specially trained presser who completes the process by molding, steaming and pressing the suit into its final form ready for the customer to take home.
 Read what our clients say here.

-Why choose Caroline Andrew London?
+Why choose Caroline Andrew for Groom Suits in London?

 Highly respected bespoke tailor Caroline Andrew specialises in traditional hand-crafted British suits for grooms.
 Her long held belief that beauty and functionality serve a central purpose is evident in all her designs – to both enrich and simplify the life of the modern groom.
 Infusing revered Savile Row cutting techniques alongside her clean and minimalist aesthetic, she creates a signature style with perfect fit.
 Caroline Andrew is one of the best tailors when it comes to men’s wedding suits in London.